isomerpages/moe-fairfieldsec/_others/Sec 1 Registration/Access to School Car Park.md

 reserved for staff of the school who have paid for season parking.&nbsp;
 <br>Parents / guardians are not allowed to park in red parking lots.&nbsp;</p>
 <p><strong><u>Use of the School Car Park during School Dismissal</u>&nbsp; </strong>
-<br>Parents / guardians are not allowed to drive into the school to pick up
+<br>Parents / Guardians are not permitted to drive into the school for pick-up
-their child / ward.&nbsp;&nbsp;</p>
+during dismissal, except on rainy days.
+On such occasions, pick-up will take place at the covered area near the D&amp;T block.
+Please be reminded that parking and waiting are not allowed.
+Students should ensure they coordinate with their parents / guardians to be picked up only when they are at the designated pick-up point.&nbsp;</p>
 <p><strong><u>Visitor Parking</u></strong>
 <br>White parking lots are for visitors to the school on official business.
 This can include parents who are here to meet up with teachers on official